chubbyyb/Discord-Message-Stats/README.md

 # Discord-Stats

-This program uses discords package data <p style="color:gray">(settings -> privacy & safety -> request all my data)</p> to count how many messages you have sent in total, and will rank who you sent the most messages to.
+This program uses discords package data <p style="color:red">(settings -> privacy & safety -> request all my data)</p> to count how many messages you have sent in total, and will rank who you sent the most messages to.

 ![Alt Text](example.png)